sirupsen/logrus/README.md

   // Can be any io.Writer, see below for File example log.SetOutput(os.Stdout)

+  // Output log messages with error severity or above to a separate io.Writer
+  // Can be any io.Writer
+  log.SetErrOutput(os.Stderr)

   // Only log the warning severity or above. log.SetLevel(log.WarnLevel)
 }